Uninett/Argus/README.rst

 2. Override the default main stylesheet path by providing a ``path_to_stylesheet`` value in a template ``context``.
 3. Include additional styles/stylesheets using ``head`` block in your templates.
+4. Generate Tailwind config file by running ``tailwind_config`` management command.
+By default the generated file will be based on ``src/argus_htmx/tailwindtheme/tailwind.config.template.js`` and expected values will be injected with reasonable defaults.
+For customization options see `Customization`_.

 UI Settings
 -----------